 Twigs are reddish-brown to gray, smooth, often shiny.
 There will be multiple small rounded terminal buds, also reddish-brown, without hair on the scales.

-Flowers: The tree is monoecious, that is with separate male and female flowers.
+Flowers: White Oak is monoecious, that is with separate male and female flowers.
 Male flowers are a yellow-green, appearing in slender catkins, 2 to 4 inches long at the ends of the prior years growth.
 Each male flower has six stamens (can very from 2 to 12), which have long spreading white filaments when the flower fully opens.
 The female flowers are more reddish-green and appear as small slender spikes in the axils of new growth.
-The styles are slender and short.
+They have 3 (to 6) carpels and styles that are slender and short.
+There are no petals; both sexes have the sepals are fused together.
 Both appear with the leaves.

 Seed: The female flowers mature to an ovoid to oblong acorn, 3/4 to 1 inch long, at least 1/4 enclosed in a warty cap (this is highly variable as to cap coverage and acorn size by geographic location) with tight scales that have appressed grayish hairs.
 They usually appear in groups of 1 to 3 (generally in pairs) on a short stalk.
 The acorn matures in late summer into autumn of the first year as do most species in Quercus Sect.
 Quercus - the White Oak Group.
 They usually drop off the cup at maturity.
 The nut is light brown and can germinate immediately on falling from the tree.
 Dispersion is by animals.
 Trees require some age before bearing - upwards of 20 years.